6 precautionary measures to reduce the risks of smoking-related fires

 Easier said than done, but it’s the easiest way to reduce the risk of fires caused by cigarettes.
 There are many other benefits of quitting smoking, including an improvement of your overall health and maybe even a decrease of your home insurance premiums.

 2. Make sure your home is equipped with smoke detectors and keep them in good condition

 - Check the batteries and replace them every 6 months.

 - Replace your detectors every 10 years.

-If you must leave, put out all lit cigarettes, even if it’s in an ashtray.
+If you must leave, put out all cigarettes, even if it’s in an ashtray.

-- Keep matches, lighters, cigarettes and other smoking products away from the reach of children.
+5. Keep matches, lighters, cigarettes and other smoking products away from the reach of children

 - Always place your ashes and stubs in safe ashtrays, both indoors and out.
 The ashtray should be stable and designed to keep the ashes within the ashtray.

-- Always pour water over the stubs before disposing of it in the trash.
+- Always pour water over the stubs before disposing of your ashes in the trash.

 - Never place stubs in a flower pot or flower bed.
-Potting soil and mulch can be highly flammable.
+The mulch and potting soil can be highly flammable.